SoloLeveller95/foodbear-backend/README.md

 # Introduction

 This code project serves as the backend for foodbear project.
 The code consists of ExpressJS app and connect with MongoDB Atlas.
-You can try this available endoints in Postman in order to get the informations that we need.
+You can try this available endpoints in Postman in order to get the informations that we need.
+Please run npm run start first before fetching the data.

 Get all categories = http://localhost:3001/api/v1/categories
 Get all featureds = http://localhost:3001/api/v1/featureds